jwachira/RebelsMarketDesign/README.md

 so you need to do the following:

-npm install gulp
-npm install --save-dev gulp-less npm install --save-dev gulp-watch
+npm install  -- this will install all the dependencies